a-bentofreire/beamtoix/docs/pages/main/config-file.md

 ## Extra information

-The `beamtoix.ini` examples in the gallery have the following extra fields, that have no meaning outside the scope of the gallery:
+The `beamtoix.scss` examples in the gallery have the following extra fields, that have no meaning outside the scope of the gallery:

 ```scss